mrkschan/cinnamon-applet-xgamma/README.md

 As a result, I googled again and again, finding out that I may try to make a "hack", using cinnamon applet to do the task.
 And, here is the applet in this git repository.

+Note: I used the icon file from the cinnamon Brightness applet :) Thanks for the icon.